abwood/devlog/PBR.md

 }
 ```

 I understand that calling this function "ibl" is a stretch, as it has nothing to do with our IBL cubemap.
-We are sampling an image for lighting though, so it stays.
+As this transmission scene is storing linear light values from a background scene, referring to this texture as 'ibl' isn't terrible, so it stays.
 You'll see below that it just fits in nicely with our other IBL sampling.
 Note that as covered above for the punctual lighting case, iblTransmission is not a component of the metal_brdf.

 ```GLSL
     vec3 iblTransmission = transmissionFactor * ibl_transmission(